AAnnapoorani/GovAssist/read_me.txt

-@ -0,0 +1,19 @@
+To Create the python environment in the backend folder

+To setup the location
 cd backend

+Create the python environment
 python -m venv venv

-venv\Scripts\activate
+To activate the python environment venv\Scripts\activate

+To upgrade the pip packages
 pip install --upgrade pip

-# If you want the transformer pipeline and have internet, install all:
-pip install -r requirements.txt
+TO download the requirements in the backend folder pip install -r requirements.txt

 # If you want faster install and avoid heavy libs:
 # remove transformers & torch from backend/requirements.txt then:
 # pip install fastapi uvicorn sqlalchemy pydantic faker streamlit plotly

+**For the Backend Running:**

-cd backend
+To set the backend path in command prompt: cd backend

+To run the backend code:
-uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
+python -m uvicorn app.main:app --reload --host 0.0.0.0 --port 8000

-# You should see "Escalator thread started." printed.
+""For the Frontend Running:**

-cd frontend
+To set the frontend path in command prompt: cd frontend

+To run the Frontend code:
-streamlit run streamlit_app.py
+python -m streamlit run streamlit_app.py